-This particular area had an obvious spiritual nature.
-As a shaman I don’t really do anything different than my grandmother ancestors did, we still use thick clouds of smoke to drive off evil souls as described in the research article.
-The findings of this site says: “herbaceous plants and animals bones on the ground – an offering to the shaman – everything coincided to suggest the huts formed part of an old sanctuary” and of course its not an offering “to the shaman”, its an offering “from” the shaman to the local environment, the local tribe’s health and the shamans working with the consciousness of mother earth.
+This particular area had an obvious spiritual nature and as a shaman I don’t really do anything different than my grandmother ancestors did except a few modern conveniences.
+We still use thick clouds of smoke to drive off evil souls as described in the research article, still sleep in caves for vision quests, still dream with mother earth at night.
+The findings of this site says “herbaceous plants and animals bones on the ground – an offering to the shaman – everything coincided to suggest the huts formed part of an old sanctuary” and of course its not an offering “to the shaman”, its an offering “from” the shaman to the local environment, the local tribe’s health.

 Tadeusz Galiński, lead researcher: Archaeologists focused on an unusual structure, which stood out in the landscape.
 In the shape of a trapeze, it was composed of two poles, with an arrangement of stones placed around it.
 They were intrigued as to what purpose the building might serve.
 Their general view of the alleged sanctuary during excavations.
 The yew sticks which form the shape of the “Big Dipper” can be spotted in the soil.
 Even more unusual were the yew blades driven into the soil of the structure, forming a shape similar to the famous “Big Dipper” constellation.
 The archaeologists believe the structure reflects the fact that shamans may have performed rituals based on their interpretation of movement of the stars.

-Ancient shamans worked with the Big Dipper during ceremonies, using them as markings of the “four processional seasons” of the Solstice and Equinox (veil) openings of both Night (Autumn Equinox until Spring Equinox) and Fire (Spring Equinox until Autumn Equinox).
-The two poles at the archeological dig, were for this marker of Night and Fire Seasons, the original medicine wheel with only two gates.
+Ancient shamans worked with the Big Dipper during ceremonies, using them as markings of the “four processional seasons” of the Solstice and Equinox (veil) openings of both the Season of Night (Autumn Equinox until Spring Equinox) and the Season of Fire (Spring Equinox until Autumn Equinox).
+The two poles at the archaeological dig, were for this marker of Night and Fire Seasons, the original medicine wheel with only two gates.
 That is how I have always used my ceremonies.
-I have been teaching for twenty years that the Big Dipper is the origin of both the masculine Swastika and the feminine Swavastika Symbol.
+I have been teaching for a long time that the Big Dipper is our origin of both the masculine Swastika and the feminine Swavastika Symbol.

 Ritual Stones: The meteorite was discovered among a large group of sacred objects in the hut area on the banks of Swidwie Lake in the West Pomeranian region.
 Archaeologists found items including an amulet and ‘magic staff’ fashioned from antlers and decorated with geometrical motifs, and an engraved bone spear.
 We don’t get to see this staff but if it is a chevron design, then it was a grandmother shamans staff.
 The discovery of the meteorite stone is still used by shamans in shamanic magic today, so its not that unusual and I myself have worked with moldevite as a shaman, these from Monrovia and Czech Republic are very powerful stones for dreaming uses.